GENERAL PRACTICE PRINCIPLES

 Plan, then Play.
 Decide in advance what you want to get out of practice sessions in general and each session in particular.
 We’ve all heard it: “failing to plan is planning to fail.”
 Minutes of thinking can avoid hours (or years!) of wasted practice time.

 Whether a professional player or a community band/orchestra member with a “day job” and a family, time is precious.
-Practice time can be hard to come by, so use it well
+Practice time can be hard to come by, so use it well.

 Work Efficiently: Work To Improve.
 Herbert L. Clarke said, “Don’t waste time on [exercises] that are easy.”
 Avoid “habitual” practicing; make everything you do contribute to improvement.
 Bring focus and passion to specific aspects of playing: different kinds of attacks, good sound, smooth, relaxed air.

-Remember, working effectively on one area
+Remember, working effectively on one area nearly always creates improvement in others.

 That said, set aside some “fun time” in your practice sessions; all work and no play, etc. Make sure some of your practice time reinforces that love of playing that gives us all joy.